 Love stories end badly, most of the time.
 Yet who has not, at least once in their life, believed in the couple, in their own love story?

-It takes a while for the husband to realize this, and by the time he does he has already changed his disposition toward his wife: No longer trying to ‘normalize’ her (by forcing her to either leave or return to the family fold, an endeavour that had entailed the two of them tearing each other apart), he is now determined to stand by her—out of love—to validate her desire.
+It takes a while for the husband to realize this, and by the time he does he has already changed his disposition toward his wife: No longer trying to ‘normalize’ her (by forcing her to either leave or return to the family fold—an endeavour that had entailed the two of them tearing each other apart), he is now determined—out of love—to validate her desire.
 Is not this the highest form of fidelity in love?

 Their bloody embrace at the top of a staircase, their deaths there, brings their journey to an end.
 But, as the artist and the mystic both know, death—when the outcome of a quest (the spiral staircase)—is but the gateway to a new life.
 And that new life, of course, is but a spark in the spectator’s bosom, ready to light a path to his or her own desire.

 The artist and the mystic both pursue transcendence, the lifting of the veil that ‘normal’ people take for reality.
 Zulawski’s method in this quest is the obverse of the ascetic’s: He opts for the black side of the holy, the consuming fire, the mysterium tremendum et fascinans.
 And in doing so he achieves an awe-inspiring majesty, infusing his film with an energy and urgency that compels us to honour life, not the simulacrum that generally passes for living.